 - Marketing and Business: Fantastic Firms and the Business Fundamentals That Make Them Great

 This course will introduce you to fundamental business concepts and practices that are essential for success in the global marketplace.
-We will examine these fundamentals through the lens of four firms, all of which have a strong presence in the Upstate South Carolina area.
+We will examine these fundamentals through the lens of four firms, two of which have a very strong presence in the Upstate South Carolina area.
 The firms are Apple, BMW, Michelin and Starbucks.
 Areas to be addressed include brand strategy, business ethics, consumer behavior, globalization, manufacturing and production, market segmentation, product innovation, retailing, supply chain, and sustainability.
 For each firm we will examine the critical market factors and business practices that enable the organization to prosper in a dynamic competitive environment.
 In addition to the classroom experience, the class may include field trips to production facilities and retail environments, and presentations by company managers.

 This course will be taught by Dr. Robert L. Underwood, Associate Professor of Marketing in the Department of Business and Accounting.
 Dr. Underwood has over 20 years of experience teaching and researching in the areas of consumer behavior, integrated marketing communication, international marketing, and strategic marketing management.

 - Pre-Health: What is it like to practice medicine in the 21st century?